 2. What you need to know before you take Cerdelga

 6. Contents of the pack and other information

 1. WHAT CERDELGA IS AND WHAT IT IS USED FOR

-Cerdelga is a medicine used for the long term treatment of adult patients with Gaucher disease type 1.
+Cerdelga contains the active substance eliglustat and is used for the long term treatment of adult patients with Gaucher disease type 1.